ecadlabs/taquito/docs/tutorial.md

 npm run dev
 ```

+The terminal should show a message that says: `➜  Local:   http://localhost:4173/` but the port number might be different.
-Now open a browser and visit `http://localhost:4173/`.
+Now open a browser and visit the URL printed in the terminal.
 You should see a page that says: "Hello, Vite + React".

 <details>
   <summary>Optional: Commit the initial code to git</summary>